dask/dask/docs/source/array-blaze.rst

 *this* graph in ways very different from how Blaze might act on an expression tree.

+Finally, Blaze is general while Dask.array is specific to blocked NumPy algorithms.

 Example
 -------

+Consider the following scalar expression on the array ``x``.

 .. code-block:: Python